ShibeFaceSkrill/dogeparty/_posts/2022-05-19-shibeface-skrill-on-dogeparty.md

 ## Dogeparty has a growing ecosystem of related tools and integrations

 Dogecoin has proven its staying power, and continued relevance in the blockchain space.
 Similar to its Doge-chain, Dogeparty is more relevant today, than ever.
-Thanks to the good people at the Dogeparty Foundation, and our growing community, you can expect to see this list grow!
+Thanks to the good people at the <a href="https://dogeparty.net/news/">Dogeparty Foundation</a>, and our growing community, you can expect to see this list grow!

+At the time of writing, a [Dogeparty Hackathon is still accepting submissions](https://dogeparty.net/dogeparty-hackathon-04-06-2022/).
+Some of the applications below come from this hackathon, and I would expect there should be more of that to come down the line.
+If you are interested in building on Dogeparty, [be sure to swing by](https://t.me/dphackathon).

 ### Emblem Vaults